knpuniversity/symfony/knpu/3.3-di/autowiring-logic.md

 If autowiring finds *zero* services that have the class, it will auto-register that class as a new autowired service.
 But, this will *never* happen for us... because we've auto-registered *all* of our classes as services.
+And this magic auto-registration is not done for vendor classes.

 So basically, autowiring looks for a service whose id exactly matches the type-hint.
 And in Symfony 4, if that service doesn't exist, it will throw a clear exception.